weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

     {
       "name": "string",                     // The name of the property "description": "string",              // A description for your reference "dataType": [                         // The data type of the object as described above.
-When creating cross-references, a property can have multiple dataTypes
+When creating cross-references, a property can have multiple data types, hence the array syntax.
         "string"
       ],
       "moduleConfig": {                     // Module-specific settings